BorisKozo/backbone.picky/readme.md

 #### Selectable#toggleSelected

-Toggles the selection state between selected and deselected by calling the `select` or `deselect` method appropriately.
+Toggles the selection state between selected and deselected.

 ```js
 var myModel = new SelectableModel();